moberlin8/my-tools/README.md

 - [tldr](https://tldr.sh/) - Simplified man pages
 - [trailer](https://github.com/ptsochantaris/trailer) - Alerts for Pull Requests and Issues For GitHub & GitHub Enterprise
 - [JHipster](https://www.jhipster.tech/) Quickstart for creating a Java Spring app
+- [asciinema](https://asciinema.org/) asciinema is a free and open source solution for recording terminal sessions and sharing them on the web.

 ### A few configuration notes (for zsh and byobu)